diegoobh/diegoobh/README.md

 ### Hi there, I'm Diego 👋

-I am Diego, a 20 year old Computer Science student.
+I am Diego, a 20 year old Computer Science student at USAL currently working as an AI intern at AIR Institute.
 My interests are around AI, web development and iOS development.

 ### About me ⚡
 📚 Studying Computer Science at the University of Salamanca.